 According to Steven Lewis, consulting specialist at The Systems Audit Group, Inc.,

-"...in our experience with so many institutions, we have seen how ideas and concerns from each one can benefit others.
+"...in our experience with so many organizations, we have seen how ideas and concerns from each one can benefit others.
 In this way the Disaster/Continuity plan becomes something which is also used to cope with the day-to-day "mini" disasters - in addition to satisfying the requirements of the regulatory agencies."

 Lewis added that, "...in our approach, rather than try to invent specific scenario's (such as a specific type of emergency at a regional Nuclear plant), we have taken advantage of the fact that all disasters - including a nuclear emergency - can be divided into one or more of the following three components: